We’ve all been there — those puppy dog eyes begging us for a mere scrap of steak, pulling at our heartstrings.

 Your dog’s diet should include vegetables.
 When preparing them for your puppy, make sure they’re cooked through and without any spices or sauces.
 Each doggo is different, so test what they like and how they respond to a specific vegetable before giving them a full portion.

-The key thing about human foods that dogs can and can’t eat comes down to moderation — test foods to see if they’re a good fit for your pooch.
+The key thing to giving any food to your dog comes down to moderation — test foods to see if they’re a good fit for your pooch.
 If you’re unsure, ask your vet about serving sizes.
 Be aware of the natural sugar in foods which is easy to overlook.
-Here are some fantastic snack choices for your doggo:
+We talked about what can dogs not eat, but also what they can eat, so here are some other fantastic food choices for your doggo:

 - Cooked white rice

-Honey is a great sugar alternative for us because it’s naturally sweet.
+Can dogs eat honey?
+Yes.
+Honey is a great sugar alternative because it’s naturally sweet.
 What’s more, you can safely give it to your doggo in moderation.
-Also, brush your dog’s teeth after giving them honey to prevent decay from the sugar.
+It contains a lot of vitamins and minerals that are great for your dog.
+However, be sure to brush your dog’s teeth after giving them honey to prevent decay from the sugar.

 How to Prepare Food for Your Pup

 Many dog owners don’t know how to cook food for their pups properly.
+It is much easier to just buy canned dog food, but your dog needs fresh food from time to time.
 Sometimes it can be the preparation that harms your pet and not the food.
 The general rule is, if you’re not sure, cook it.

 How to Safely Prepare Meat and Fish

-Now that you know the foods dogs should not eat, here’s how to prepare them for your doggo.
+Now that you know the foods dogs should not eat, you can be much more confident in the food you prepare for your doggo.
 All meat and fish products need to be cooked.
 Raw meat and fish can contain parasites that may harm your pup.
-Steaming is the most healthy option while using butter and oil isn’t recommended.
+Steaming is the most healthy option, while using butter and oil isn’t recommended.
 What’s more, chicken and rice are a great option for dogs if they struggle with an upset stomach.
 Always avoid spices like salt, as they cause dehydration.

 How to Prepare Vegetables